Houston Defective Medical Device Lawyer

 Note that medical device manufacturers can also be held accountable for negligence.
 However, this will involve proving that the company owed you a duty of care, breached it in some way, and caused you harm.
 Strict liability simply means that the company is responsible, regardless of how much care they used in developing and making the device.

 What Damages Can I Get If I’ve Been Harmed By a Defective Medical Device?

 The fact that you’ve been injured because of a defective medical device is inexcusable.
 The company responsible for that product must pay.
-Brian White & Associates will work night and day to make that a reality for you.
+Attorney Brian White Personal Injury Lawyers will work night and day to make that a reality for you.

 Our product liability lawyers will aggressively pursue all available damages on your behalf.
 This might include money for:

 - Wrongful death

 Contact us today to find out how we can help you stand up to big medical device and pharmaceutical companies.
 We’ll do everything we can to get you the money you need and deserve.